croessner/nauthilus-website/docs/about/getting-started.md

 Nauthilus is a universal authentication and authorization platform written in Go.
 It serves as a central hub for handling various authentication requests from different services such as:

 - Mail servers (SMTP, IMAP, POP3)
-- Web applications via OAuth2/OpenID Connect
+- Web applications via the native Identity Provider (OIDC + SAML2)
 - Custom applications through its flexible API

 Key features include: